-Maja holds a Diploma (Qualified Teacher) in English and French Language and Literature from the University of Zadar, Croatia and an MA in Postmodern Fictions from Aberystwyth University, Wales.
+Maja holds a Diploma (Qualified Teacher) in English and French Language and Literature from the University of Zadar, Croatia and a Master of Arts in Postmodern Fiction from Aberystwyth University, Wales.
 At the moment, she is completing her PhD in English Literature at the University of Edinburgh where she was awarded the Edinburgh Global Overseas Research Scholarship as well as the Global Supplementary Grant from the Open Society Foundation.
-Maja works at the University of Edinburgh as a Postgraduate Teaching Assistant in Scottish Literature.
-In 2012, Maja has co-organised an international conference Sensualising Deformity: Communication and Construction of Monstrous Embodiment.
-She is currently developing an edited collection emerging from the conference as well as co-organising an international symposium Critical Pedagogies: Equality and Diversity in a Changing Institution.
-She is also the Education Coordinator for Hollaback!
-Edinburgh, co-organising community based events and workshops.
+For the past two years, Maja has worked at the University of Edinburgh as a Postgraduate Teaching Assistant in Scottish Literature.
+In June 2012, Maja has co-organised an international conference on the Communication and Construction of Monstrous Embodiment.
+In September 2013, she has co-organised an international symposium Critical Pedagogies: Equality and Diversity in a Changing Institution and is currently developing a co-edited Special Issue based on the event.
+She also co-organised and facilitated a number of events such as the Work in Progress seminars, Black History month lectures, workshop and film showings and the Postcolonial Studies Reading Group.
+Maja was the Education Co-ordinator and founding member of Hollaback!
+Edinburgh, a local branch of an international organisation strategising against street harassment, co-organising community based events and workshops.

 In her spare time, Maja enjoys science fiction, horror films and climbing mountains.

-In addition to African American literature, (neo)slave narratives and the Black Atlantic, Maja is passionate about Australian Indigenous narratives and more broadly, critical race studies, postcolonial, feminist and trauma theory and pedagogy.
+In addition to African American literature, neo-slave narratives and the Black Atlantic, Maja’s research interests include Indigenous narratives and more broadly, critical race and whiteness studies, digital humanities, postcolonial, feminist and trauma theory and pedagogy.

 This article was published on Mar 23, 2011